What to Eat in Diarrhea: Best Indian Foods, What to Avoid & Recovery Plan

 How Often Should You Eat During Diarrhea?

-• If stools worsen after a food, pause it and simplify again
+- If stools worsen after a food, pause it and simplify again

-What to Eat After Diarrhea Stops
+What Food to Eat in Diarrhea After It Stops — Recovery Plan

 Once stools are semi-solid or normal, move slowly: